-Each week your cohort will interact with the instructor during scheduled live-sessions.
+Each week your cohort will interact with the instructor during one-hour scheduled live-sessions.
 These sessions are in real-time to give you access to expert instruction, personalized support, and the network of professionals we are known for at Berkeley Advanced Media Institute.
 All live sessions are recorded for future viewing.

 Who Should Attend?

 This workshop is for people interested in a rapid-paced, immersive experience in advanced data analysis tools & techniques: data analysts, communication professionals, journalists, social scientist, academia, faculty, and those interested in becoming proficient in learning to communicate data with clarity.
 It is ideal for those looking to change careers or to improve their skills for a job upgrade.

 Need help justifying this training to your employer?
 Please check out our customizable document.